 Note: Normally the radio buttons will attempt to display horizontally.
 However, you can give the column a fixed narrow width to force the options to display in a vertical column as above.

-3. Single radio button – how to use
+3. Single variation as radio button

 The following steps are illustrated in the screenshots below.
 Please follow along the highlighted sequence of steps in the screenshot.

-1. Each ‘Select variation’ element is going to represent a single variation.
+- Each ‘Select variation’ element is going to represent a single variation.
 Give this variation a name.
 For example ‘Small’.
 This name will be used by the table editor to represent this variation in the editor > column.

-2. Select the attributes and terms to that are part of this variation.
+- Select the attributes and terms to that are part of this variation.
 The plugin will look through the product variations and find the closest match to these attribute – terms.

-3. Use the ‘Add another’ button to add more attribute – terms to the list of properties of the variation if required.
+- Use the ‘Add another’ button to add more attribute – terms to the list of properties of the variation if required.

-4. A default template for the element is auto-created.
+- A default template for the element is auto-created.
 You can modify this template to include images, icons, remove the name, etc. However keep in mind the ‘Select’ element must remain somewhere in the template to ensure the variation is selectable.
 This select element creates the radio button.

 In the example below the column 2 in the table is made to show a product variation with Serving size (attribute): Small (term).